minvws/nl-kat-coordination/boefjes/docs/boefjes-runner.md

 [Kubernetes logging documentation][kubernetes-logging] for more information about this.
 Tools like [filebeat][filebeat-kubernetes] also work by mounting the host `/var/log/containers` in the filebeat container.
-This is something that can be done with a cluster component like filebeat, but must not be done with an application like OpenKAT.
+This is something that can be done with a cluster component like filebeat that is supposed to have access to the log files of all containers.
+This must must not be done with an application like OpenKAT, because OpenKAT should not have access to the log files of other applications that are running on the Kubernetes cluster.

 Copying files from the container is also not an option, because for example the `kubectl cp` command to copy files from a container actually executes `tar` in